r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 r14=0000000000000000 r15=0000000000000000
 iopl=0         nv up ei ng nz na pe nc
 ```

 This example is from a set of dumps that very clearly implicate the Realtek WLAN driver; however, it will be a good introduction to this specific code.

-  * Arg1 is the memory address that the CPU tried to access.
+  * `Arg1` is the memory address that the CPU tried to access.
 If this number is smaller than ~8 digits long, you have what is called a null pointer dereference: The address given is completely invalid.
-If the number is larger, like the fffff806697f8304 in Arg4, the driver is attempting to access memory it is not allowed to.
+If the number is larger, like the `fffff806697f8304` in `Arg4`, the driver is attempting to access memory it is not allowed to.
 I will go more in depth on this shortly.

-  * Arg2 is the IRQL Level at which the request was made.
+  * `Arg2` is the IRQL Level at which the request was made.
 IRQL, or Interrupt Request Level, is how the CPU manages priority.
 Lower IRQL instructions are of lower priority, and higher IRQL instructions will be run sooner.
-As with Arg1, I will go more in depth on IRQLs shortly.
+As with `Arg1`, I will go more in depth on IRQLs shortly.

-  * Arg3 is a simple Read/Write/Execute bitfield.
+  * `Arg3` is a simple Read/Write/Execute bitfield.
 The only valid values here are 0 = Read, 1 = Write, 2 = Execute and 8 = Execute.
 This parameter is not particularly important except if it is not one of those four values, you have a hardware problem.

-  * Arg4 is the address of the failing instruction.
-In our example, we have fffff806697f8304, which can be found in our stack as the return address for nt!KiPageFault+0x469, and translates directly to rtwlanu+0x48304.
-You can run ub fffff806697f8304 followed by u fffff806697f8304 to see what this instruction is doing.
+  * `Arg4` is the address of the failing instruction.
+In our example, we have `fffff806697f8304`, which can be found in our stack as the return address for `nt!KiPageFault+0x469`, and translates directly to `rtwlanu+0x48304`.
+You can run `ub fffff806697f8304` followed by `u fffff806697f8304` to see what this instruction is doing.

-Back to Arg1.
-If you see a null pointer dereference (if Arg1 is less than 8 digits or so), in  virtually every case, what is happening is that the cpu is trying to run an instruction that attempts to move data to or from a memory address denoted by a register plus an offset, and the value in the register is zero instead of a valid memory address.
+Back to `Arg1`.
+If you see a null pointer dereference (if `Arg1` is less than 8 digits or so), in  virtually every case, what is happening is that the cpu is trying to run an instruction that attempts to move data to or from a memory address denoted by a register plus an offset, and the value in the register is zero instead of a valid memory address.

 You can easily confirm this by running ub on the instruction address, followed by u on the same address:

 ```
 0: kd> ub fffff806`697f8304
 rtwlanu+0x482f1: